trabian/generator-trabian-webapp/README.md

 $ npm install -g git://github.com/trabian/generator-trabian-webapp.git
 ```

-Now, you can generate a copy of trabian-webapp.
-Let's make a directory to create it in, and then change to that directory:
+Now, you can generate a new application.
+Because generator-trabian-webapp creates the app in the current directory, let's make a directory to create the application in, and then change to that directory:

 ```
 $ mkdir a-new-trabian-webapp